praveent04/URL_Short/README.md

 ## Running with Docker

+1. Ensure Docker Desktop is running

-1. Build and start the containers:
+2. Build and start the containers:
    ```
    docker-compose up -d
    ```

-2. The server will be accessible at http://localhost:3000.
+3. The server will be accessible at http://localhost:3000

+Note: The Docker Compose file is configured to use environment variables from your `.env` file.
+Make sure it's properly set up before running.

 ## API Endpoints